-Cedar House (our head office) formally known as the “Old Rectory” is cited to be the most haunted house in the district.
+Cedar House (our head office), previously known as the “Old Rectory,” is believed to be the most haunted house in the district.

-Since publishing our ghost story on our blog an 84 year old lady who lived in the Rectory during her teenage years recites several hauntings.
+Since we published our ghost story, an 84-year-old lady, who lived in the Rectory during her teenage years, recounted several chilling experiences:

-Those early days in Caterham seems to belong to another lifetime.
-I hope you found it interesting about the house.
-Oh and the ghost's name I was told was ‘’Bernard’’.
+Those days in Caterham feel like another lifetime.
+I hope you find these tales as fascinating as I did.
+Oh, and the ghost's name?
+I was told it's 'Bernard'."